 Upon request, J.P.
 Morgan can provide to our clients anonymized, aggregate statistics on Trade Request response times and rejection rates.

 This notice covers J.P.
 Morgan Markets™ and certain other Electronic Trading Platforms as determined by J.P.
 Morgan in its discretion from time to time.
 Please direct any questions concerning which Electronic Trading Platforms are relevant to this notice to your J.P.
 Morgan representative.

 If you have questions concerning J.P.
 Morgan’s dealings with you, we encourage you to contact your J.P.
 Morgan representative.
-This notice is also available at www.jpmorgan.com/disclosures and may be updated from time to time without notice in order to address changing regulatory, industry and other developments, including changes to J.P.
+This notice is also available at www.jpmorgan.com/disclosures and may be updated from time to time without notice to reflect changes to J.P.
 Morgan’s practices and services.

-1. For example, and without limitation, J.P.
-Morgan confirms that (i) the currency pair specified in the Trade Request is one in which J.P.
+3. For example, and without limitation, J.P.
+Morgan confirms that (i) the currency pair or commodity specified in the Trade Request is one in which J.P.
 Morgan is prepared to transact and (ii) the client submitting the Trade Request has been appropriately enabled on the relevant Electronic Trading Platform.

 4. Price Movement Thresholds may be revised by J.P.
 Morgan without notice and may vary by client.